Oktoberfest Games from Authentic to Obscure

-Tomorrow, thousands of patrons donning dirndls and lederhosen will enter the coveted beer tents of Oktoberfest Munchin.
+Every September, thousands of patrons donning dirndls and lederhosen will enter the coveted beer tents of Oktoberfest Munchin.
 While a trip to Munich for the 16 day Wiesn is bucket-list worthy, there are hundreds of Oktoberfest celebrations in the U.S. that offer great beer, food, music, and entertainment.
-To find a fest near you, you can use our handy Oktoberfest Map.
 Oktoberfest is known as a unique celebration to mark the beginning of autumn and harvest season, including competitive events.
 Here are some featured Oktoberfest activities and contests to inspire your fest season, because sitting and drinking beer is so two centuries ago.

 Masskrugstemmen, aka Stein Holding